Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Cooling with Gaussian operation

 In the limit where $N$ is large, such that $(g_j-g_{j-1})^k N^2$ is infinitesimal for $k\geq3$, Eq.~(\ref{eq:opt_spec}) can be solved analytically as

 Therefore, the optimal entropy production for large $N$ reads

 The details of the calculation can be found in Appendix~\ref{app:A3}.

-Eq.~\eqref{eq:Sigma_N_large} shows that $\Sigma_N^{**}$ converges to zero in the limit $N\rightarrow\infty$, demonstrating that the Landauer's limit can be approached when the time cost diverges, which is consistent with the result in Ref.~\cite{PRXQuantum.4.010332}.
+Eq.~\eqref{eq:Sigma_N_large} shows that the entropy production $\Sigma_N^{**}$ converges to zero in the limit $N\rightarrow\infty$, demonstrating that the generalized Landauer's bound in Eq.~\eqref{eq:landauer1} can be approached when the time cost diverges, which is consistent with the result in Ref.~\cite{PRXQuantum.4.010332}.
 Besides, Eq.~(\ref{eq:Sigma_N_large}) scales as $1/N$.
-It extends the result in Ref.~\cite{PhysRevLett.134.070401}, where $1/N$ scaling is also observed when the optimality of entropy production is discussed for collisional model in finite-dimensional systems, to the continuous variable regime.
+Building on Ref.~\cite{PhysRevLett.134.070401}, which establishes $1/N$ scaling for optimal entropy production in collisional models for finite-dimensional systems, we extend this finding to the continuous-variable regime.
 Furthermore, since our optimization is over both the genuine multipartite Gaussian unitary operators and the spectrum of the machine, Eq.~(\ref{eq:Sigma_N_large}) actually gives the general and reachable lower bound of dissipated energy in Gaussian cooling for given $\omega_0$, $\omega_N$, and $N\gg 1$.
 Our result shows that the collective advantage \cite{PhysRevLett.131.210401} disappears when the Gaussian condition is imposed, complementing the result for thermodynamics length \cite{Abiuso_2022}, where the continuous time evolution of a system is studied.
-Our results show that Gaussian HBAC cannot surpass the $1/N$ convergence rate towards Landauer limit, thus offering no collective advantage.
+Our results show that Gaussian HBAC cannot surpass the $1/N$ convergence rate toward the generalized Landauer limit, thus offering no collective advantage.
 This limitation arises because Gaussian operations lack the strong nonlocal, long-range interactions required for collective enhancement~\cite{PhysRevLett.131.210401}.
 This observation also complements the findings on thermodynamic length in classical Gaussian dynamics~\cite{Abiuso_2022}.